reverse0x90/edCTF/README.md

 # edCTF
 edCTF is a generic web application to rapidly deploy jeopardy-style capture the flag (CTF) competitions.  edCTF utilizes a RESTful API and a single-page web application to host CTF competitions.

 edCTF supports the ability to host multiple CTFs on the same application instance.
-There is no need to rebuild the framework.
-It is developed with both the EmberJS and Django frameworks.
+There is no need to redeploy for another CTF competition.

 By default, edCTF is deployed with [Docker](https://github.com/docker/docker) containers.
+It also runs using both the EmberJS and Django frameworks.

 Current version: 2.0.0-beta